trimstray/nginx-admins-handbook/README.md

 The number of connections is limited by the maximum number of open files (`RLIMIT_NOFILE`) on your system.
 This only affects the limits for the current process.
 The limits of the current process are bequeathed to children processes too, but each process has a separate count.

 To change the limit of the maximum file descriptors (that can be opened by a single worker process) you can edit the `worker_rlimit_nofile` directive.
-The advantage is there's no need to restarting the master process.
+With this, there is no need to restarting the master process.

-  > The number of file descriptors is not the only one limitation of the number of connections - remember also about the kernel network (tcp stack) parameters and the maximum number of processes.
+  > The number of file descriptors is not the only one limitation of the number of connections - remember also about the kernel network (TCP/IP stack) parameters and the maximum number of processes.

-I don't like this piece of the NGINX's documentation because it says the `worker_rlimit_nofile` is a limit on the maximum number of open files (`RLIMIT_NOFILE`) for worker processes.
+I don't like this piece of the NGINX documentation.
+It says the `worker_rlimit_nofile` is a limit on the maximum number of open files for worker processes.
 I believe it is associated to a single worker process.

 If you set `RLIMIT_NOFILE` to 25000 and `worker_rlimit_nofile` to 12000 NGINX sets the maximum open files limit as a `worker_rlimit_nofile`.
 Default value of this directive is `none` so by default NGINX sets the initial value of maximum open files from system limits.
 In my opinion, relying on the `RLIMIT_NOFILE` value is more understandable and predictable.